Skip to main content

 • Share a one-time gift guide that includes 8 different products, one for each night of Hanukkah.

-• Create an 8-part email or SMS sequence where you send one gift idea per day at some point in the weeks leading up to the holiday, making it easy for your customers to shop while also tapping into the festive spirit of anticipation and joy.
+• Create an 8-part email or text message sequence that sends one gift idea per day in the weeks leading up to the holiday, making it easy for your customers to wishlist the item through their customer hubs.

-• Develop an 8-item bundle, combining several of your products that go well together under a single price tag that’s slightly lower than it would be if customers bought each item individually.
+• Develop an 8-item bundle under a single price tag that’s slightly lower than it would be if customers bought each item individually.
 It’s a win-win for customers: savings alongside the convenience of making a single purchase.

-In this example, sustainable clothing brand United By Blue takes the first approach, sharing a straightforward gift guide with products that “go together like latkes, sour cream, and applesauce.”
+In this example, sustainable clothing brand United By Blue shares a straightforward gift guide with products that “go together like latkes, sour cream, and applesauce.”
+It’s a smart way to feature a range of items that cater to different tastes, keeping customers engaged over the multi-day holiday. sustainable clothing brand United By Blue takes the first approach, sharing a straightforward gift guide with products that “go together like latkes, sour cream, and applesauce.”
 It’s a smart way to feature a range of items that cater to different tastes, keeping customers engaged over the multi-day holiday.

 Image shows a Hanukkah marketing email from sustainable clothing brand United By Blue, featuring a gift guide with 8 products, one for every day of the holiday.
 Before diving into the gift guide, the email kicks off with a section styled like a Hanukkah greeting card that reads, “Get your gifts on time” with order cut-off dates for readers to keep in mind.
 The email ends with a CTA button that reads, “the gift shop.”